bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-10-04-newsletter.md

   the hassle of connecting and unlocking a hardware security device and then authorizing the action.
-This would make it easier for an end user to secure their LN balance with the same hardware signing device security as their onchain balance.
+This would make it easier for an end user to secure their LN balance with the same hardware signing device security as their onchain balance. {% assign timestamp="1:48" %}

 - **Payment splitting and switching:** Gijs van Dam [posted][van dam pss post] to the Lightning-Dev mailing list about a [plugin][pss plugin] he's